adjust/cordova_sdk/README.md

 ### iOS

-To obtain the IDFA, call the function `getIdfa` in the same way like the method `getGoogleAdId`:
+To obtain the IDFA, call the function `getIdfa` in the same way as the method `getGoogleAdId`:

 ```js
 Adjust.getIdfa(function(idfa) {